blackducksoftware/ohloh_api/reference/project.md

 + __download_url__
     An optional URL to a website hosting project downloads.
 + __url_name__
     A short, unique name for this project.
-This name is used in Ohloh URLs.
+This name is used in Open Hub URLs.
 + __medium_logo_url__
     An url to the project’s 64×64 pixels logo image.
 + __small_logo_url__